-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students

-C1 Total first-time, first-year (freshman) men who applied 3422 C1 Total first-time, first-year (freshman) women who applied 5580 C1 Total first-time, first-year (freshman) men who were admitted 2936 C1 Total first-time, first-year (freshman) women who were admitted 4837 C1 Total full-time, first-time, first-year (freshman) men who enrolled 944 C1 Total part-time, first-time, first-year (freshman) men who enrolled 13 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1299 C1 Total part-time, first-time, first-year (freshman) women who enrolled 11
+Admitted applicants should include wait-listed students withdrawn (by applicant or institution).
+Admitted applicants shou iid include wait-iis C1 Total first-time, first-year (freshman) men who applied 3422 C1 Total first-time, first-year (freshman) women who applied 5580 C1 Total first-time, first-year (freshman) men who were admitted 2936 C1 Total first-time, first-year (freshman) women who were admitted 4837 C1 Total full-time, first-time, first-year (freshman) men who enrolled 944 C1 Total part-time, first-time, first-year (freshman) men who enrolled 13 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1299 C1 Total part-time, first-time, first-year (freshman) women who enrolled 11

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? х C2 If yes, please answer the questions below for Fall 2016 admissions:
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2016 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?

-- C2 In yes, piedee answer the questions below for 1 all 20 to admissions.C2 Number of qualified applicants offered a place on waiting list - C2 Number of qualified applicants offered a place of waiting list C2 Number accepting a place on the waiting list - C2 Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- C2 If yes, do you release that information to students? - Do you release that information to school counselors?